-The AI Assessment Scale is a practical framework designed to guide staff and students understand the role of generative AI in assessments.
+The AI Assessment Scale (AIAS) is a practical framework designed to guide staff and students understand the role of Generative AI in assessments.
 It offers a transparent scale from no use permitted to AI-generated output expected, helping clarify expectations around what kinds of AI use are appropriate for each assessment task.

 From Autumn 2025, the scale is embedded within all Canvas modules.